-Adherence to the Code of Practice will be based on the "comply or explain" principle whereby companies must either explain how they comply with each of the recommendations that make up the Code of Practice or explain why they have chosen an alternative approach.
+Adherence to the Code of Practice will be based on the "comply or explain" principle, which is explained in the commentary to Section 1 of the Code of Practice.

 The Code of Practice is addressed in the first instance to the board of directors of a company.
 It is the responsibility of the board to consider each section of the Code and decide how the company will meet the requirements.
-The board must include a corporate governance report in the company's annual report.
+The board must issue a comprehensive corporate governance report.

-Companies should report in accordance with this Code of Practice dated 21 October 2010 with effect from the 2010 annual report.
+Companies should report in accordance with this Code of Practice dated 23 October 2012 with effect from the 2012 directors' report.